spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 ### Application Registration

-Applications in Data Flow are registered as named resources so that they may be referenced when you use the Data Flow DSL to configure and compose streaming pipelines.
+Applications in Spring Cloud Data Flow are registered as named resources so that they may be referenced when you use the Data Flow DSL to configure and compose streaming pipelines.
 Registration associates a logical application name and type with a physical resource, which is given by a URI.

 The URI conforms to a [schema](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-register-stream-apps) and may represent a Maven artifact, a Docker image, or an actual `http(s)` or `file` URL.
 Data Flow defines some logical application types to indicate its role as a streaming component, a task, or a standalone application.
 For streaming applications, as you might expect, we use `Source`,`Processor`, and `Sink` types.